no5ix/hexo-theme-neo/source/_posts/eng_life_youtube_interview_politics_1.md

 44
 00:03:53,719 --> 00:03:59,358
 distracted by drag queen story.
-Our really.
+Our really?

-## A man who insisted Trump never post a social truth.

 Speaker 1: We need to do away with the false